kirstymcnaught/OptiKeyWiki/Home.md

 ![The OptiKey keyboard showing the light and dark themes](http://juliussweetland.github.io/OptiKey/images/Keyboards_Alpha_Showing_Light_And_Dark_Themes.png)

+**Type.
+Click.
+Speak.**

+---

-It is designed to be a complete replacement for your physical keyboard and mouse and has been built to support interaction from assistive input devices (eye-tracking devices, sip/puff tubes, brain-computer interfaces, assistive buttons, etc), as well as standard input device (mouse, keyboard, microphone).
+OptKey can be used as a complete replacement for your physical keyboard and mouse and has been built to support interaction from assistive input devices (eye-tracking devices, sip/puff tubes, brain-computer interfaces, assistive buttons, etc), as well as standard input device (mouse, keyboard, microphone).
 The aim of OptiKey is to give everyone the ability to fully interact with a computer and communicate freely.

 ![OptiKey being used to type into Word](http://juliussweetland.github.io/OptiKey/images/Typing_Into_Word.png)